Emilsone/Emilsone/README.md

-Professional Summary
+About Me

- I'm a  developer who focuses on writing clean and  maintainable code.
-I am constantly learning new concepts and I can help share that knowledge with your team. and I embrace the opportunity to teach, learn, explore with other developers.
+I am a Front-End web developer, I have 2 years of experience building responsive websites sites using these web technologies  like Javascript, VueJs, HTML and CSS, Bootstrap Tailwind CSS

-- 🔭 I’m currently working on an E-commerce website with Nuxt js
+- 🔭 I’m currently working on an Team website, farm product website with Vue Js
 - 🌱 I’m currently learning How to live with vue 😄
 - 👯 I’m looking to collaborate  with people -  who are interested in working on products & sharing ideas with developers across the board.